khaldi-med/Born2beRoot/notes.md

 > id -g : shows a user’s main group ID.
 > getent group : displays a list of all users in a group.

+#### kill job

+> to kill a job use **kill %'Nunber of job'**

+> You want to move the job to sleep for 250 seconds to the foreground.
+Type fg %'Number of proc' and press Enter

+> You want to restart the suspended job.
+Type bg %'Number of proc' and press Enter.

+> To terminate the process running the sleep command, type kill [PID] where [PID] is the PID noted earlier.